David-Eilers/David-Eilers/README.md

 ## Hi there 👋

+PHP Backend developer by day, Python data scraper by night.

+Hello, i'm a professional PHP backend developer from The Netherlands currently using Drupal for work.
+In my spare time i like to create Python programs to automate menial tasks or to scrape data from services that don't make your data easily downloadable.

 <!--
 **David-Eilers/David-Eilers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.